Free Osceola County Public Records: Look Up Information on Anyone

 Florida Office of State Courts Administrator: OCA is a state agency that assists the chief justice in carrying out their responsibilities and maintains a public records repository.13 They provide a link to every circuit (trial) court within Florida that includes a free criminal case search.
 The case search will yield all criminal case information about a person–both past and current.

-Federal Bureau of Prisons: The BOP is a federal agency that maintains all records concerning inmates convicted of federal crimes and those serving prison sentences in federal prisons around the country.14 They provide the public with a free inmate search by name or BOP register number.
+Federal Bureau of Prisons (BOP): The BOP is a federal agency that maintains all records concerning inmates convicted of federal crimes and those serving prison sentences in federal prisons around the country.14 They provide the public with a free inmate search by name or BOP register number.

 Florida Sex Offender Registry: Maintained by the FDLE, this is a database of convicted sex offenders throughout Florida that can be searched for free by the offender’s name, location, or other descriptors.15